What It Is

 Fine Needle Biopsy

-In a fine needle biopsy, fluid and cells are taken from the suspicious lump through an extremely thin needle.
-If primarily fluid is removed, it means the lump is most likely a cyst and the removal of the fluid will make the lump disappear.
-If cells are extracted, a pathologist will look at them to see if they are benign or cancerous.
+In a fine needle biopsy, fluid and cells are taken from a lump or lesion through a very thin (fine) needle.
+If the needle removes mostly fluid, the lump is most likely a cyst and not cancer.
+The cyst will disappear when all the fluid is removed.
+If cells are removed from a lump, a specialist will look at them under a microscope.
+They will see if the cells are cancerous or benign.

 Core Needle Biopsy

-If the lump can't be felt, ultrasound, stereotactic images, or MRI may be used to help the doctor pinpoint the abnormality.
+If the lesion can't be felt, ultrasound, mammorgraphy (stereotactic) or MRI may be used to help the doctor locate it.

-The purpose of a stereotactic breast biopsy is to obtain a tissue sample from the area of abnormality identified on your mammogram.
+The purpose of a stereotactic breast biopsy is to remove a tissue sample from the area of concern identified on your mammogram.
 Digital images of the breast are taken from several angles and a computer calculates the exact location of the lump.
+Local anesthetic is used to numb the breast prior to introduction of the biopsy needle.
+Several core needle samples are removed and a biopsy marker is placed.